dmckinnon/stereo/README.md

 #### Oops
 Turns out I'm rather wrong.
-Or rather, my first idea was close, my third idea was even close, but there's more to it.
+Or rather, my first idea was close, my third idea was even closer, but there's more to it.
 Let's see what the actual literature says.
 The idea is basically *how can we tweak the points we are triangulating to minimise the distance between the rays, before we actually solve for it?*
 That is, we could just find the minimal distance between the rays.
 But the points we are triangulating aren't necessarily correct.
 But they are probably close to the theoretical correct points.
 Can we adjust them closer to the theoretical best?